RyenHY/Detection-Lab/Linux Essentials/File permissions in Linux.md

 ### Skills Learned

-- use ls -la options to display authorization
+- use ls -la to display authorization
 - use chmod to change file and directory permissions

 ### Tools Used